Nigel Jones, Baron Jones of Cheltenham: Parliamentary career

-Jones was elected as the Member of Parliament (MP) for Cheltenham at the 1992 general election, winning the seat from the Conservative Party.
-He had previously contested the seat unsuccessfully at the 1979 general election.
+Jones was elected as the Member of Parliament (MP) for Cheltenham as a Liberal Democrat at the 1992 general election, winning the seat from the Conservative Party.
+He had previously contested the seat unsuccessfully as a Liberal Party candidate at the 1979 general election.

-Jones was a member of the public accounts committee from 2002-05.
+Jones was a member of the public accounts committee from 2002 to 2005.
 He was also the Liberal Democrat spokesperson for a number of topics, including local government (1992–93), sport science and technology (1993), consumer affairs (1995-97), sport and culture (1997–99), trade and industry (1997–99) and international development (1999).
 Jones retained the seat until standing down at the 2005 general election.

-Attack
+Attack and killing of Andrew Pennington

 On 28 January 2000, a man, later identified as Robert Ashman, entered Jones's constituency office and attacked him and his assistant, local County councillor Andrew Pennington, with a katana.
 As a result of the attack, Pennington was killed, and Jones was severely injured.
 Jones required 57 stitches to close wounds to his hand from the assault.

 Jones had written a character reference for Ashman when Ashman was nearly jailed after breaking the ribs of a tax collector in 1992.
 After the attack at Jones's office, Ashman was charged with manslaughter and attempted murder, but the jury at his trial found him to be mentally unfit to stand trial.
 He was detained in Broadmoor for observation, and the Home Office authorised a further trial in September 2002.
 He was subsequently found guilty of attempted murder, and he admitted to Pennington's manslaughter on the grounds of diminished responsibility in 2003.

 Pennington was posthumously awarded the George Medal for his attempts to protect Jones.